EER and SEER both measure the energy efficiency of HVAC devices such as air conditioners and heat pumps.

-SEER = ‘Seasonal Energy Efficiency Ratio’ measures energy efficiency throughout the summer season (June, July, August).
+SEER = ‘Seasonal Energy Efficiency Ratio’ measures energy efficiency throughout the summer (June, July, August).
 We can consider it as a real-time every EER.

 Inversely, if you have SEER and would like to calculate EER, you can use this SEER to EER calculator.

 Here is the EER to SEER chart for some key EER ratings:

 The formula of how to convert EER to SEER is:

 SEER = (1 × EER100% + 42 × EER75% + 45 × EER50% + 12 × EER250%)/100